- Who We Are

 Dan Gilmartin, executive director and CEO of the Michigan Municipal League

 The Guide is written to be adaptable, and CNU offers document customization and implementation training to municipalities, organizations, and groups interested in applying its recommendations to their local context.
+The template Sample Zoning Districts found within the Michigan-specific Guide are available for download below in editable format.
 For more information about the Project or to inquire about implementing the Guide in your state, city, or town, please email firstname.lastname@example.org.

 Enabling Better Places is made possible through a partnership with: